Equality (Titles) Bill [HL]

 Courtesy Titles

-The bill extends the courtesy title "The Honourable" to husbands and civil partners of peers, baronets, baronetesses, knights, and dames, equalizing the treatment of spouses irrespective of gender or marital status.
+The bill extends the courtesy title "The Honourable" to the husbands and civil partners of peers, baronets, baronesses, knights, and dames.
+This ensures equal treatment for spouses regardless of gender or civil partnership status.

 Government Spending

-The bill is unlikely to have a significant impact on government spending as it primarily changes legal processes and does not involve direct financial outlay.
-The administrative costs associated with processing petitions and objections by the Lord Chancellor's office are minimal.
+The bill is unlikely to have a significant impact on government spending.
+The administrative costs associated with processing petitions and resolving objections will be relatively small.
+No specific figures were provided in the bill text.

 Groups Affected